 About

-Ennis SmithEnnis grew up in Cincinnati, OH as the sixth of ten children.
-In his first life he was an actor/singer; embarking on his second, he completed his BA at Empire State College, where he was a Richard Porter Leach Fellow.
-Soon after he completed his MFA studies in creative writing at the New School; his work there won him a National Arts Club’s Literary Scholarship in Nonfiction.
+Ennis SmithEnnis grew up in Cincinnati, Ohio as the sixth of ten children.
+After majoring in theater at The University of Cincinnati, he began his first professional life as an actor/singer who toured, and performed in regional theaters across America; embarking on his second, he completed his BA at Empire State College, where he was a Richard Porter Leach Fellow.
+Soon after he completed his MFA studies in creative writing at the New School; his work there won him a National Arts Club’s Literary Scholarship in Nonfiction

 For his volunteer work with LIFEBEAT/Musicians Against AIDS, Ennis was the featured subject on PBS’s In the Life.